yuyulai22/yuyulai22.github.io/README.md

 ### _Current Position - Data Engineer Co-op - Samsung R&D Canada_

 #### Summary:
 Master's in Computer Science with a specialization in Big Data and 2 years of hands-on experience in designing, developing, and optimizing data pipelines and architectures.
 Passionate about using Big Data technologies to uncover meaningful insights to drive data-driven decision-making.
-Proficient in using technologies like Apache Hadoop, Spark, and SQL to improve data quality.
+Skilled at using technologies like Apache Hadoop, Spark, and SQL to improve data quality.

 With a strong foundation in data modeling, ETL processes, and data warehousing, I am committed to continually learning and applying new techniques to solve complex problems and deliver impactful results.

 #### Technical Skills: